ogilliland/hex-clock/README.md

 # Hex Clock
-An experiment in representing time with color.
-Yes, it's always dark
+An experiment in representing time with color

+Hours -> lightness

+Minutes -> hue

+Seconds -> saturation